AdamBaileyAIE/DynamicGIFromVideo/README.md

 # DynamicGIFromVideo

-Requires you to provide your own video file.
+Requires you to provide your own video file - Just plug it into the Video Player on the screen gameobject and you're good to go.

 Standard Unity Video Player component with the output set to the emission channel of a screen plane.